Indoor activities for your pets during the winter months

 Teaching a new skill or strengthening an existing one is another great way to mentally stimulate your dog.
 Try teaching your dog to go to their bed on cue or clean up their own toys.
 Another great skill to brush up on is loose–leash walking.
 If your dog struggles on walks, practicing inside with minimal distractions is a great first step to get things back on track.

 To start, use a hands-free leash (or a leash attached to a belt) while doing daily tasks like tidying up.
-Move in different directions and reward your dog when they follow you with treats, praise or a favourite toy.
+Move in different directions and, when your dog follows you, reward them with treats, praise or a favourite toy.
 You can use verbal cues like “come” or their name if they don’t understand at first.
 Over time, change your pace and add in more distractions to challenge your dog.

 Testimonial